MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_virtual_hw_initialization_data.md

 ### -field AdapterInterfaceType

+For storport virtual miniport drivers, the value for **AdapterInterfaceType** will almost always be **internal**.
+This is because the Storport driver does not support legacy buses.

-The Storport driver does not support legacy buses.
-Therefore, most of the adapter interface types that are used with the SCSI port driver are invalid for Storport drivers.
-In particular, Storport does not support Isa, Eisa, MicroChannel, and TurboChannel.
-Furthermore, unlike the SCSI port case, a virtual miniport driver that works with the Storport driver is not required to supply values for the <b>VendorIdLength</b>, <b>VendorId</b>, <b>DeviceIdLength</b>, and <b>DeviceId</b> members.
+Note that because of this, most of the adapter interface types that are used with the SCSI port driver are invalid for Storport drivers.
+In particular, Storport does not support:
+* Isa
+* Eisa
+* MicroChannel
+* TurboChannel

+Additionally, unlike the SCSI port case, a virtual miniport driver that works with the Storport driver is not required to supply values for the following members:
+* **VendorIdLength**
+* **VendorId**
+* **DeviceIdLength**
+* **DeviceId**

 ### -field HwInitialize